Best Piano Brands in the World

 4. FAZIOLI

-Unlike Bösendorfer, who is the oldest legacy piano brand in the world, Fazioli is the youngest.
-But that does not in any way diminish the exquisite innovation and superlative quality of these dream pianos.
-A concert pianist and mechanical engineer Paolo Fazioli founded the brand in 1981 and wanted to build the piano with the softest, most delicate action capable of producing the softest yet resonant sound.
-Indeed, a dream of any pianist is a piano that can truly project the full spectrum of forte-piano (loud-soft) evenly and equally without compromising the tone quality.
-Fazioli pianos are the only ones in the world that consistently achieve that.
-Fazioli also produces the largest concert grand in the world at 10 feet 2 inches – Model 308.
-It also features a fourth pedal which brings hammers closer to the strings, thus reducing volume without the loss of richness of the tone.
+Unlike Bösendorfer, the oldest legacy piano brand in the world, Fazioli is the youngest.
+However, this does not diminish the exquisite innovation and exceptional quality of these dream pianos.
+Founded in 1981 by concert pianist and mechanical engineer Paolo Fazioli, the brand sought to create a piano with the softest, most delicate action capable of producing a sound that is both soft and resonant.
+Indeed, a pianist’s dream is to have an instrument that can evenly project the full spectrum of forte-piano (loud-soft) without compromising tonal quality.
+Fazioli pianos are the only ones in the world that consistently achieve this.
+Additionally, Fazioli produces the largest concert grand piano in the world at 10 feet 2 inches—Model 308—which features a fourth pedal that brings the hammers closer to the strings, thereby reducing volume without sacrificing the richness of the tone.

-These amazing instruments are built from the ground up entirely at Fazioli’s state-of-the-art facility in Italy, and only about 150 pianos are produced annually.
-Leading artists, concert venues, prestige piano competitions, and top conservatories count themselves among the proud owners of Fazioli grand pianos.
-Among those names are Angela Hewitt, Aldo Ciccolini, The Juilliard School, Beijing Central Conservatory, Chopin, Tchaikovsky, and Rubinstein Piano Competitions.
+These outstanding instruments are built entirely from the ground up at Fazioli’s state-of-the-art facility in Italy, with only about 150 pianos produced each year.
+Leading artists, concert venues, prestigious piano competitions, and top conservatories are among the proud owners of Fazioli grand pianos.
+Notable names include Angela Hewitt, Aldo Ciccolini, The Juilliard School, Beijing Central Conservatory, as well as the Chopin, Tchaikovsky, and Rubinstein Piano Competitions.

-Fazioli also is a leader in the ultra-luxury market share, championing the custom production of one-of-a-kind pianos that will take your breath away.
-For the Sultan of Brunei, Fazioli built a rare wood piano adorned with emeralds and rubies.
-One such commission was so inspired that it became part of Fazioli’s designer pianos line: M Liminal.
-Commissioned for a super-yacht, this piano is inspired by the sailboat and the dolphin at once.
-Made of composite materials (wood, aluminum, chrome, and carbon fiber) it is truly a marvel of design.
-So much so that it appears in the Hollywood blockbuster Prometheus starring Charlize Theron as part of the spaceship interior.
-Needless to say, the price range of Fazioli pianos is $150,000 – to over a million.
+Fazioli is a leader in the ultra-luxury piano market, renowned for the custom production of one-of-a-kind instruments that will take your breath away.
+For the Sultan of Brunei, Fazioli created a rare wood piano adorned with emeralds and rubies.
+One particularly inspired commission became part of Fazioli’s designer pianos line: M Liminal.
+Commissioned for a super-yacht, this piano draws inspiration from both sailboats and dolphins.
+Crafted from composite materials such as wood, aluminum, chrome, and carbon fiber, it is truly a marvel of design.
+So much so that it appears in the Hollywood blockbuster Prometheus, starring Charlize Theron, as part of the spaceship interior.
+The price range of Fazioli pianos starts at $150,000 and can exceed a million.

 Owning a Fazioli is like owning a Bugatti.
 ‘Nough said.